modalitysystems/modalitysoftware-docs/twa/dependencies.md

-TWA contains the following dependencies, below the first table are the dependencies of our custom Modality packages for completeness.
+TWA contains the following dependencies.
+Below the first table are the dependencies of our custom Modality packages for completeness.
 Name | Version
 --- | ---
 Autofac | 4.8.1